 DIRECTOR OF MARKETING &

 Mark has nearly 25 years in department store marketing, so for him switching to construction is a great growth experience.
-Mark states, “Retail is a prime industry to learn customer service in because it’s highly competitive and it requires creating messages that engage people on a personal level.
+Mark states, “Retail is a great industry to learn customer service in because it’s highly competitive and it requires creating messages that engages people on a personal level.
 Just like relationships in construction, it all boils down to establishing trust.”
-Mark further applies trust-building to his philosophy on customer service saying, “customer service is simply a combination of empathy and good manners - be welcoming, listen to what your customers need, and make sure they know they are appreciated.”
+Mark further applies trust-building to his philosophy on customer service saying, “for me, customer service is a combination of empathy and good manners - be welcoming, listen to what your customers need, and make sure they know they are appreciated.”